-Construction works commenced in late 2016, having obtained the preliminary consent of the IGC for the installation of the HVDC cable system in the north running tunnel.
+Construction works commenced in late 2016.
 ElecLink has partnered with globally renowned EPC contractors with unparalleled expertise of delivering projects in similar sectors, namely Siemens, Balfour Beatty and Prysmian.
 The civil and electromechanical works outside the tunnel are fast approaching completion while the required enabling works inside the tunnel have already been carried out successfully.
 This paves the way for the final stage of the project: the installation of the DC cables in the north running tunnel.

-Throughout the development of the project, from the initial feasibility studies to date, Eurotunnel has remained committed to satisfying the requirements of the IGC and to ensuring that the installation of the interconnector does not impact on the current level of safety within the tunnel environment.
+Throughout the development of the project, from the initial feasibility studies to date, Eurotunnel has remained committed to satisfying the legal requirements and to ensuring that the installation of the interconnector does not impact on the current level of safety within the tunnel environment.